dan-weaver/alext/src/pages/issues/equality.md

 Alex knows that no value is more sacred in our country than equality.
 Alex has always been and always will be a firm advocate for and ally to Houston's LGBTQ community, and for the rights of all individuals nationwide.
-We’ve made important progress in recent years, most notably with the landmark Obergefell v.
+We've made important progress in recent years, most notably with the landmark Obergefell v.
 Hodges U.S. Supreme Court decision ensuring marriage equality for all.
 We must be vigilant in protecting this progress while continuing our fight to ensure equal justice for all Americans.

-In Congress, Alex will proudly co-sponsor the Equality Act — bipartisan legislation that will protect LGBTQ individuals from discrimination in the workplace, public spaces, and elsewhere.
+In Congress, Alex will proudly co-sponsor the Equality Act &mdash; bipartisan legislation that will protect LGBTQ individuals from discrimination in the workplace, public spaces, and elsewhere.
 Alex will be an advocate for protecting the LGBTQ community from violence, one of several intolerable forms of